nxbt/dungeon-game/README.md

 ##BUG TRACKER
 * popups don't close when going down or up a floor
 * pathfinding crashes when navigating from outside an area.
+* Map draw error at the top of maps